Massipssa/Docs/cloud/aws/Compute/ec2-part2.md

 - Give an EC2 instance a series of instructions to do (Customize an instance)
 - We can use:
   - Bash (linux) powershell (windows) file
   - Cloudinit file
 - Used to dynamically provision an instance

+## Network

-## ENI (Elastic Network Interface), IP, and DNS
+### ENI (Elastic Network Interface), IP, and DNS

+- For day-to-day networking
+- It provides
+  - Private IPv4 addresses
+  - Public IPv4 address
+  - Many IPv6 address
+  - MAC address
+  - 1 or more Security Groups

 - Public instance
   - Has public IP
   - Public IP is changed when an instance is stopped
 - Private instance
   - Private IP doesn't change

+### EN (Enhanced Network)

+- Uses single I/O virtualization to provide high performance

+### EFA (Elastic Fabric Adapter)

+- Accelerates High Performance Computing (HPC) and machine learning applications

+## Placements
+A way to logically grouping instances
+- Cluster
+- Spread
+- Partition

 ## Elastic IP

 - Allows to allocate IP address to an instance

+## Outposts